beasteers/mqdm/README.md

 # mqdm: progress bars for multiprocessing
-Pretty progress bars with `rich`, in your child processes.
+Pretty progress bars using `rich`, in your child processes.

 ## Install